-The fair value of the Debenture was determined to be \$6.8 million and the warrants \$1.2 million.
-The difference between the fair value of the debt of \$6.8 million and the face value of the Debenture of \$8.0 million will be accreted over the four-year term of the Debenture.
+The fair value of the Centurion debt was determined to be \$6.8 million and the warrants \$1.2 million.
+The difference between the fair value of the debt of \$6.8 million and the face value of the Centurion debt of \$8.0 million will be accreted over the four-year term of the Debenture.